-Samuel Scaggs is an expert in criminology and a member of the Center for Courts and Corrections in the Division for Applied Justice Research.
+Samuel Scaggs is an expert in criminology and a member of the Corrections and Reentry Research Program in the Justice Practice Area.
 He has used both quantitative and qualitative methods to investigate the application of technology to improve outcomes of justice-involved individuals, prison and jail reentry programs, and community supervision practices.

 Dr. Scaggs joined RTI in 2016.
-He also serves as a training and technical assistance coach to several prosecutorial and reentry stakeholders across the United States.
+He also has substantial experience serving as an evaluation and sustainability-focused training and technical assistance provider to several prosecutorial and reentry practitioners across the United States.